ciklum-digital/cra-template-typescript-redux/README.md

 - `yarn eject` - exposes content of `react-script` package

 - `yarn lint` - lints project files according to eslint rules, see below.
-Typical use case: continuous integration environments, Travis, CircleCI, etc.

 - `yarn fix` - same as `yarn lint`, but also fixes errors, when possible.
-Typical use case: local development environment, git hooks.

-Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all configuration is done by adding config files where possible.
-Also no `devDependencies` for now, sorry.

 ## Redux configuration